SpiNNakerManchester/spio/designs/raggedstone_ftdi/README.md

 ==========================================================

-A minimal design for the Raggedstone 2 development board which provides a proof-of-concept SpiNNaker-to-host USB interface via the onboard FTDI based USB "serial" port.
+A minimal design for the Raggedstone 2 development board which provides a minimal/proof-of-concept SpiNNaker-to-host USB interface via the onboard FTDI based USB "serial" port.

 The top button (SW2) resets the design.
+The board should be connected via a S-ATA cable from the left-most socket (SATA1) to a socket configured as a Peripheral link on the SpiNNaker board.
+The design communicates with a PC using the protocol described in `uart/README.md`.
+Only the zeroth channel of the high-speed serial link is connected to the UART.
+The others simply drop packets.

 Authors